rydhd/FixMyPc/README.md

 Password: masterkey31

+Then navigate to Assessor Tab to generate an access code.

+Using the generated access code you can now register as a instructor.

 Explore the dashboard to manage students, monitor student progress, and view leaderboards with analytics.

-🧑‍💻 Developers:
-Rolf Saracanlao
-Arjie Campo
-Peter Jake Torres
-Alisson Capili
-Elyza Isabel Reyes
-Renier Binlod